firavoyage/blogging/projects.md

 - `charspainter` imgs2ascii

 - `arc++` a cpp dialect
-`;` auto complete
-`cout a b c` call a function
-`for i 1 10` macros
-...
-- `vyg.js` a rewrite to document apis picked out the important ones as `instructions`
+- `vyg` way to command the browser some browser apis are too complex here is the instruction list of all you need every item is an integration of some basic apis such as `localStorage` `XMLHttpRequest`
-- `fira` base of a web app
+- `f.js` the base of an app
 functions
 instructions
 resources
 application
+- `voyage` element templates
+design a theme without css knowledge create the elements of an app sync with `f.js`
-- `vizl` programming vizualization without learning any script syntax you can write a simple automatic script build an app intuitively it's the vizual programming app for the amateurs can be compiled to whatever you want javascript python lisp except cpp and rust that arent explainable inspired by
+- `vizl` visualized programming without learning any script syntax you can write a simple automatic script
-`apple shortcuts` simple automatic script
-`scratch` game builder without coding

 # Tools
+Ubuntu
+Chrome
+Code
+Git
 Luogu
 Codeforces
-Git
-Code
-Chrome
-Ubuntu

 # Love
 Antennapod